-All preliminary ATCs shall be submitted electronically by uploading to ProjectWise in a single zip folder with each file name using the following format: PATCSummary\ProposerName or PATCNumber\ProposerName.
-The Proposers shall use the ATC Summary Form and the Preliminary ATC Submittal Form, which can be downloaded from the SCDOT Design-Build website under the SCDOT Design-Build Standard Forms Section.
+All preliminary ATCs shall be submitted electronically by uploading to ProjectWise.
+Each ATC shall be contained in a single pdf document, which includes the Preliminary ATC form.
+The Preliminary ATC Submittal Form can be downloaded from the SCDOT Design-Build website under the SCDOT Design-Build Documents and Standard Forms Section.
+The document will not upload without entering the required attribute information.